Really Simple Security offers two distinct approaches to Login Protection:

 rsssl-safe-mode.lock

-. - The 2FA checks from Really Simple Security will be disabled as long as the file is present.
+. - The Login Authentication and 2FA requirements from Really Simple Security will be disabled as long as this file is present.

-This disables the 2FA checks on the login page, allowing you to log in again.
-After successfully logging in and resetting the 2FA settings for your Account (Login Protection -> Two-Factor Authentication -> Users -> Reset), you can safely remove the .lock file from the /wp-content/ directory to re-activate 2FA.
+After successfully logging in and resetting the Login Authentication settings for your Account (Login Protection -> Login Authentication -> Users -> Reset), you can safely remove the .lock file from the /wp-content/ directory to re-enable the feature.